Seruanoo/Seruanoo/README.md

 - 👋 Hi, I’m @Seruanoo
 - 👀 I’m interested in back-end Developing
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me beratustunwork@gmail.com
+- 📫 How to reach me beratustunwork@gmail.com or beratustun35@gmail.com

 <!---
 Seruanoo/Seruanoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.